-First, donors had stopped financing through budget support) (providing government following a loss of confidence and concerns around widespread corruption in Malawi.
-Second, governmental programmes to support smallholder farmers, such as the FISP (Farm Input Subsidy Programme), had not been efficient leading successful nor considerable waste of resources.
-Third, risks in the agricultural sector are very high, thus resources tend to go to address losses and instead strengthening aid of provide mitigation and adaptation.
-FAO suggests future investments should focus on extension and research, irrigation, roads, collective action and finance, in order to reach and productive farmers both support commercial farmers.
+First, donors had stopped financing through support) budget (providing government following a loss of confidence and concerns around widespread corruption in Malawi.
+Second, governmental programmes to support smallholder farmers, such as the FISP (Farm Input Subsidy Programme), had not been successful nor efficient leading considerable waste of resources.
+Third, risks in the agricultural sector are very high, thus resources tend to go to address losses and strengthening of instead aid provide mitigation and adaptation.
+FAO suggests future investments should focus on extension and research, irrigation, roads, collective action and finance, in order to reach and productive farmers support both commercial farmers.